Sweaty-Bacon-Ducks/Steamy/README.md

 - **Teamwork** - This is our first big project with more than 4 members.
 We're learning not only how to work with git, but also about connecting programmers, graphic artists and designers work.

+- **Input** - We've created our own way of managing input for bigger projects.
-- **Input system** - We created input abstraction, because Unity default implementation is lacking (This will probably be depracated when new Input System leaves beta).
+(This will probably be depracated when new Input System leaves beta).

 - **Travis CI** - We're using continuous integration service in order to build and test project.